metomi/rose/sphinx/tutorial/rose/suites.rst

    * :ref:`command-rose-bush` ``start``

    .. nextslide::

-   .. rubric:: In this tutorial we will create a Rose Suite Configuration for
-      the
-      :ref:`weather-forecasting suite<tutorial-datetime-cycling-practical>`.

    .. rubric:: In this practical we will take the ``forecast`` Rose application
       that we developed in the :ref:`Metadata Tutorial <tutorial-rose-metadata>`